myelintek/documentation/content/keras_dog_breed.rst

                             batch_size=4,
                             shuffle=True)

-And do the same thing for valid data, it's worth to mention that we shouldn't add any augmentation on valid data, except rescale images.
+And we do the same thing for validation data, it's worth to mention that we shouldn't add any augmentation on valid data, except the rescale parameter.

 .. code-block:: python